 2.2.2. providing facilities for the interchange of views and experience so as to improve and transfer knowledge, skills and clinical practice in all aspects of childhood obesity;

-2.2.3. encouraging training for health professionals and others in all aspects of the management and prevention of childhood obesity, such as Meetings, Training Courses and so on;
+2.2.3. encouraging training for health professionals and others in all aspects of the management and prevention of childhood obesity, such as Meetings, Training Courses, etc.;

 2.2.4. encouraging activities which promote these objectives.